HnativTetiana/React-Form/README.md

+## Here is the link to the site: https://react-form2024.netlify.app

+### Tasks and form layout from the Front-end React JS Web Development Course: https://www.udemy.com/course/aaspring21-frontend-course/?couponCode=SKILLS4SALEB

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).